AdobeDocs/campaign.en/help/v8/start/gs-permissions.md

 * Access to certain functionalities (via the named rights),
 * Access to certain records,
-* Creation, modification and/or deletion of records (actions, contacts, campaigns, groups, etc.).
+* Create, modify and/or delete records (actions, contacts, campaigns, groups, etc.).

 The permissions apply to user profiles or groups.

-There are two types of permissions you can grant to a user:
+There are two types of permissions you can grant:

 * You can define groups of operators to which you attribute rights, then associate the operators with one or more groups.
 This enables you to reuse rights and make operator profiles more consistent.
 It also facilitates the management and maintenance of profiles.
 Learn how to create and manage groups in  [this section](manage-permissions.md#work-with-product-profiles).